 - Canadian Tax Policy

 Who Should Take This Certificate?

-This certificate is designed for students who already possess a basic foundation in Economics, such as the concepts and theories learned in Certificate in Economics: Fundamentals and want to build a more advanced set of knowledge and skills.
+This certificate is designed for students who already possess a basic foundation in Economics, such as the concepts and theories learned in Certificate in Economics: Fundamentals, and want to build a more advanced set of knowledge and skills.

-You can use this certificate to focus on economic theory and quantitative methods, which will prepare you for deeper analysis of a variety of topics, such as Labor Economics, Environmental Economics, or Public Sector Economics.
+You can use this certificate to focus on economic theory and quantitative methods, which will prepare you for deeper analysis of a variety of topics, such as Labour Economics, Environmental Economics, or Public Sector Economics.

 If you have a degree in another field, you may pursue this certificate as a stepping stone for graduate studies in Economics or a related field.

 Our instructors are experts in Economics with many years of teaching experience.
 All hold advanced degrees and are faculty members at Ryerson University.